FreunzWa/FW_sync/medicine/psychiatry/psychotropic medications/antipsychotics.md

 ###### Antipsychotics
-- 3 main classes: typicals, atypicals, partial agonists -- no efficacy differences at a population level (however individual varies significantly). only differences is tolerability.
+- 3 main classes: typicals, atypicals, partial agonists -- no efficacy differences at a population level (however individual varies significantly).
+    + this is often taught in lecture sbut this is a simplification, there are some antipsychotics with less acute activity/ long term activity based on pharmacodynamics.
+And further there are agents like aripiprazole which have less efficacy but are used @better tolerated metabolically.
 - prognosis poor despite high reponse rate for initial psychotic episode due to poor compliance == high relapse rate == enter treatemnt resistant group

 # Indications